 Most commonly, people enter programs that teach them how to understand, interpret, and act upon a certain type of data.
 Nurses learn how to understand human vital signs and transform that into good patient care and collaborative diagnosis and treatment with doctors, who are also knowledge workers.
 Geologists read the data in rocks to identify oil-bearing strata or to suggest reinforcements for building foundations.
 Those are just examples.
 There are hundreds of roles that involve knowledge work.
 Many knowledge workers seek to align their passion with their pursuit of knowledge in order to not just be good at something but to be happy with their choice of vocation as well.

 To become a knowledge worker one must study something.
 There are a wide variety of traditional and non-traditional opportunities for gaining knowledge.
 Knowledge workers do not need to have a college degree, though over the last several decades that path has proven the clearest and most recognized.
 Certification programs and apprenticeships also teach people domains of knowledge and how to apply them effectively.
+Curiosity, self-study, and practical experience remain valid sources of knowledge and are becoming more recognized by large organizations as “equivalent experience” complements the requirement for degrees.

 Attributes of a Knowledge Worker